Hayley Maddox – Director, Psychotherapist and Supervisor

 I work very hard to support and help my clients with where they are at and hope that you will accept the invitation to step into the caring space we offer at Your Counselling Services.

 Sarah Ralph – Counsellor

-I am an integrative counselling psychologist, currently trained to Masters level and shortly due to complete doctorate level training.
-I am therapeutically trained in Psychodynamic theory, Person-Centred Therapy, Cognitive Behavioural Therapy, and Dialectical Behavioural Therapy.
-I draw upon each of these theories in order to create a therapeutic experience that is unique to the client’s individual needs.
+I am an integrative counselling psychologist, trained to Doctoral level.
+I am therapeutically trained in Psychodynamic theory and principles, Person-Centred Therapy, Cognitive Behavioural Therapy, Existential Psychotherapy and Dialectical Behavioural Therapy.
+As a counselling psychologist, I draw upon each of these theories and disciplines, and consider their scientific evidence base, in order to create a therapeutic experience that is unique to the client’s individual needs.

-The unique nature of therapy means that it can be time-limited or may be open-ended, it may be goal orientated or more flexibly experienced.
-Most importantly your therapeutic experience will be determined by what you want, and how therapy can help you to achieve that.
+The therapy I facilitate is delivered via both face to face sessions and video calling such as skype/FaceTime.
+I complete 4 weeks of face to face sessions followed by 4 weeks of skype/FaceTime on a rolling basis.
+The unique nature of therapy means that it can be time-limited or may be open-ended, it may be goal orientated or more flexibly experienced, importantly your therapeutic experience will be determined by what you want, and how therapy can help you to achieve that.